-- The practice held a register of patients living in vulnerable circumstances including carers and those with a learning disability. - The practice offered longer appointments for patients with a learning disability, or any other patients who needed one. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
+- The practice held a register of patients living in vulnerable circumstances, including those with a learning disability. - The practice offered longer appointments for patients with a learning disability. - The practice regularly worked with other health care professionals in the case management of vulnerable patients. - The practice informed vulnerable patients about how to access various support groups and voluntary organisations. - Staff knew how to recognise signs of abuse in vulnerable adults and children.
 Staff were aware of their responsibilities regarding information sharing, documentation of safeguarding concerns and how to contact relevant agencies in normal working hours and out of hours.